 Cloud storage and processing is another area that is rapidly transforming government due to private sector innovation.
 The need for rapidly responsive massive capabilities to store, process, and secure data are all being led by private sector innovation.

 Looking ahead, a major component in government geospatial sector growth will be the ability to support autonomous vehicles, both on and off the battlefield.
-It’s exciting to see Continental Mapping’s history in that industry from collection of roadway information to delivering data in open formats such as OpenDRIVE to support this growing industry.
+It’s exciting to see Axim’s history in that industry from collection of roadway information to delivering data in open formats such as OpenDRIVE to support this growing industry.

 Private sector innovations in satellite and ground based high resolution data collection tools and tradecraft to process and derive value from these systems of the future will provide huge benefit to the government and will enable these capabilities to blossom.
-I love seeing how Continental Mapping has already done this many times over the years
+I love seeing how Axim has already done this many times over the years

 The Future of Geospatial Technology, Specifications, and Requirements